thbrbz/thbrbz/README.md

 ### Hi there!
 I'm Thiago Barboza, a software engineer and test developer.

-  - 🔭 I’m currently working on front-end and back-end testing.
+  - 🔭 I’m currently working on front-end and back-end coding and automating tests.
-  - 🌱 I’m currently learning Cypress for end-to-end testing and JMeter for load testing.
+  - 🌱 I’m currently learning angular framework.
   - 📫 How to reach me: all my social midia i'm thbrbz, including my gmail ou hotmail.
   - 😄 Pronouns: He/Him.